 Monitoring means knowing and sticking to operational boundaries, whether it is emission, waste disposal, or exposure to hazardous materials.
 Recordkeeping is written proof of your business’s outputs.
 And finally, reporting is putting together the monitored and stored data for audits, emergencies, or mandatory reports for different industries such as the Tier II, Title V, or Greenhouse Gases Report.

-Employers are required to educate and train their employees to protect themselves and their surroundings.
-This also applies to environmental compliance management and safety.
-From EPA regulation awareness to spill prevention, hazardous waste to heat stress training, your workforce should be trained for general and site-specific risks they might face.
+Employers must educate and train employees to protect themselves and their surroundings.
+Moreover, this responsibility extends directly to environmental compliance management and workplace safety.
+For instance, training should include EPA regulation awareness and spill prevention.
+In addition, workers must learn about hazardous waste handling, heat stress prevention, and other site-specific risks they might encounter.

 Make sure to keep documentation of the provided training and trained employees for possible inspections.